West African giraffe: Former range

 Before World War I, at the time of European colonial administrations, West African giraffe lived in pockets across the Sahel and savanna regions of West Africa.
 Population growth, involving more intensive farming and hunting, a series of droughts since the late 19th century, and environment destruction (both natural and human made) have all contributed to their dramatic decline.
 As late as the 1960s, prior to the Sahel drought that lasted into the early 1980s, populations identified as G. c. peralta existed in Senegal, Niger, eastern Mali, northern Benin, northern Nigeria, southwest Chad and northern Cameroon.
 However, recent genetic research has shown that the populations from northern Cameroon and southern Chad actually are the Kordofan giraffe (G. c. antiquorum).
 Therefore, the giraffes that remain in Waza National Park (Cameroon) belong to the Kordofan giraffe, while the only remaining viable population of the West African giraffe is in Niger.

-In Niger, herds have been reported from the Agadez Region and across the west and south of the country.
+Herds have been reported in Niger from the Agadez Region and across the west and south of the country.
 Herds regularly traveled into the Gao Region of Mali as well and throughout the Niger River valley of Niger.
 Drought struck again in the 1980s and 1990s, and in 1991 there were less than 100 in the nation, with the largest herd in the western Dosso Region numbering less than 50 and scattered individuals along the Niger River valley moving from Benin to Mali and clinging on in the W National Park and nearby reserves.

 Ecology and behaviour

 The West African giraffe survive primarily on a diet of leaves from Acacia albida and Hyphaene thebaica, as well as Annona senegalensis, Parinari macrophylla, Piliostigma reticulatum, and Balanites aegyptiaca.
 In the late 1990s, an anti-desertification project for the area around Niamey encouraged the development of woodcutting businesses.
 An unintended effect of this was the destruction of much tiger bush and giraffe habitat within the region.
-The Nigerien government has since moved to limit woodcutting in the area.
+The Nigerian government has since moved to limit woodcutting in the area.